 If the requester responds in due time in a manner such that no objections remain, then the procedure continues as in D‑X, 5.

 Rule 95(2) provides for only one opportunity to make amendments during limitation.
 However, if the response to the communication under Rule 95(2) overcomes the objections raised in that communication, but gives rise to new objections, the fundamental principle of the right to be heard under Art.
 113(1) will normally make a further communication necessary in order to communicate the new objections to the requester before the decision to reject the request for limitation is issued (see D‑X, 6).
 Normally, no further amendments may be made in reply to that communication.

 Rule 95(2) specifies that the Examining Division must give the requester one opportunity to correct the deficiencies.
 However, any request for oral proceedings according to Art.
-116 must be granted if the request for limitation is not allowable.
+116 mustwill be granted if the Division does not consider the request for limitation is not to be allowable.
 No further amendments may be submitted during oral proceedings if the opportunity to make amendments has already been taken.